 - Noisy incline

 We know NordicTrack to have well-cushioned treadmills that have forgiving deck cushioning.
-Even though this is a lower-end model, the EXP 7i has comfortable cushioning that is great if you need to lessen the high impact that comes with the territory of jogging and running.
+Even though this is a more affordable model, the EXP 10i has comfortable cushioning that is great if you need to lessen the impact of jogging and running.

-This treadmill is the best under $1500 runner-up because it has a good motor that’s great for light to moderate walking, jogging, and some light running.
-The motor is 2.6 CHP, and the deck is 20” wide and 55” long.
+This treadmill is the best under $1500 runner-up because it has a good motor that’s great for walking, jogging, and light running.
+The motor is 2.75 CHP, and the deck is 20” wide and 55” long.
 Most people can walk and jog comfortably on the deck, while others with shorter running strides should also have room to run.

-Check out the NordicTrack EXP 7i for a treadmill with high-quality training content and a foldable, well-cushioned deck.
+Check out the NordicTrack EXP 10i for a treadmill with high-quality training content and a foldable, well-cushioned deck.

-Click here to read our detailed review of the NordicTrack EXP 7i Treadmill.
+Click here to read our detailed review of the NordicTrack EXP 10i Treadmill.

 Horizon 7.0 AT Treadmill